furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 ![dev-environment](.media/how-to/02_dev_environment.png)

 ###### Create a system with a base
 Systems are the projects where all the components are glued together on top of a base.
 You can create a system together with a base with the Polylith plugin.
-When you build the project, it will create an artifact from each system in your workspace.
 - `` lein polylith create system realworld-backend rest-api ``
   - This command will create a system named `` realworld-backend `` and a base named `` rest-api ``.
-  - If you check src folder under `` systems/realworld-backend `` you will see links to `` bases/rest-api ``
+  - If you check src folder under `` systems/realworld-backend `` you will see a link to `` bases/rest-api ``
   - Newly created base will be visible in the development project, as well as other related files from system

 ![system-and-base](.media/how-to/03_system_and_base.png)